(Click the character infographic to download.)

 Whichever nuanced reasoning makes the most sense to you, we can likely agree that Blanche simply can’t deal with certain events and circumstances of her life.
 And, rather than face them, she chooses to retreat into a fantasy world of her own making.
 Does Williams condemn her for this?
 Not exactly.
 Blanche has had a pretty rough life, so you can't help but sympathize with her.
 And retreating is her coping mechanism.

-We talk a lot about the relationship between desire and destruction in "What’s Up With The Title?” – but what does it all mean to Blanche?
-Specifically, Blanche uses sex to seek refuge from destruction, unaware that she’s simply causing more death and disaster in the process.
+We talk a lot about the relationship between desire and destruction in "What’s Up With The Title?"—but what does it all mean to Blanche?
+Specifically, Blanche uses sex to seek refuge from destruction, totally unaware that she’s simply causing more death and disaster in the process.

 It’s likely that she pursues inappropriately young men for two reasons: 1) to recapture the love she had with Allan when they were both young, and 2) because having sex with younger men makes her feel younger.
 It’s a way to recapture her youth (and we all know how touchy Blanche is about her age).
 What’s sad is that Blanche recognizes the folly of her ancestors, whose “epic fornications” brought them to ruin, yet doesn’t seem to realize that her own actions are doing the same.

-The conflict between Blanche and Stanley drives much of A Streetcar Named Desire.
-The 1951 film does an impressive job of driving home what might be difficult to see in the text alone—the sexual tension between Blanche and Stanley from the moment they first meet.
+The conflict between Blanche and Stanley drives a whole bunch of A Streetcar Named Desire.
+The 1951 film does an impressive job of driving home what might be difficult to see in the text alone—the epic sexual tension between Blanche and Stanley from the moment they first meet.
 Notice that Stella is out of the picture (in the bathroom washing her face) the first time Blanche encounters Stanley.
 They’re alone together.
 He takes off his shirt on the grounds that he wants to be “comfortable.”
-While Blanche pretends to be OK with this, we know later that such informalities in fact make her uncomfortable.
+While Blanche pretends to be okay with this, we know later that such informalities in fact make her uncomfortable.

 Later, there’s the constant proximity of Blanche to Stanley and Stella’s bed, which is more tension for all.
 When Stanley rifles through the personal things in Blanche’s trunk, it’s as though he’s violating her as well.
-The big “Stelll-ahhhhh!!!” scene is as much about Blanche’s discomfort with Stanley’s aggressive sexuality as it is fear for her sister.
-She’s horrified that Stella goes back downstairs in order to make love to Stanley.
+The big “Stelll-ahhhhh!” scene is as much about Blanche’s discomfort with Stanley’s aggressive sexuality as it is fear for her sister.
+She’s horrified that Stella goes back downstairs in order to get in on with Stanley.